nixoz/cdndocs/docs/edge-logic/supported-directives.md

 **Default:** none
 **Contexts:** http, server, location, if in location

 This CDN360-proprietary directive sets the sample rate of the [Real-Time Log](https://docs.google.com/document/d/1ju14e1arEPLsGFmxaYExjcdO7bwdYQ-m4h7tdbqpEZI/edit#heading=h.tbbol2vdsupw).
 The parameter value can be an integer in [0,65536] .
 0 turns of the real time logging.
 Variable is supported.
-By default, the sample rate is set for the entire site by the `"realTimeLog"` field of the property JSON.
+By default, the sample rate is set for the entire site by the ```realTimeLog``` field of the property JSON.
 This directive can be used to change the sample rate or turn off real-time logging selectively for some locations.

 ### [return](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html#return) (standard)